Updated: Apr 19

 Sometimes people get frustrated when I spend so much time talking about how to

 breathe.
-It will also stretch your back.
+But it is also a great way to stretch your back.
 This can be tricky if you breathe up into your chest only.
 Think of it like blowing up a balloon: you could massage the balloon itself, or you could put air in it to expand it in all directions.

 Shallow breather (Ballerina's pay attention.)